VadzimBelski-ScienceSoft/eth-roulette-for-blockchain-presentation/README.md

 #Step 2

-Get some test ether to your address, to do so please visit [https://faucet.egorfine.com/] or [https://faucet.metamask.io/]
+Get some test ether to your address, to do so please visit [https://goerlifaucet.com/]

 #Step 3